victorchall/vlm-caption/README.md

 # VLM Image Captioning Tool

-This app uses Vision Language Models (VLM) to generate detailed captions for images through multi-turn conversations with VLM AI models via an "OpenAI-compatible" API (*including locally hosted models*).
+This app uses Vision Language Models (VLM) to generate detailed captions for images through multi-turn conversations, using a separately hosted VLM models via an "OpenAI-compatible" API (*including locally hosted models*).

 This is currently "beta" and features may change.